Rishi-Gupta2004/Projects-/dcf-model/README.md

 ## What I Learned

 This was my first real VBA project.
-Honestly did not expect the vba course I took in 2025 to be applicable at all, but it was hoenstly one of the most interesting things i've learnt.
+Honestly did not expect the VBA course I took in 2025 to be applicable at all, but it was honestly one of the most interesting things I've learnt.

-Just makes me love excel even more
+Just makes me love Excel even more.

 ---